About Hartsel

 Economy & Demographics

 The local economy of Hartsel is heavily dependent on the tourism industry, as the town's natural beauty and outdoor recreational opportunities draw visitors from across the region and beyond.
 Businesses catering to the needs of tourists, such as lodging, dining, and adventure outfitters, play a significant role in the Hartsel economy.
-Additionally, the town's rich mining history has left a lasting impact, with certain establishments reflecting the area's industrial past and serving as points of interest for visitors.
+The town's rich mining history has left a lasting impact, with certain establishments reflecting the area's industrial past and serving as points of interest for visitors.

 Elections & Voter Records

-Hartsel residents participate in elections administered by the Park County Clerk and Recorder, which serves as the county's Designated Election Official (DEO).
-The Park County Clerk and Recorder's office is located at 218 4th Street, P.O.
-Box 220, Fairplay, CO 80440, phone (719) 836-2771, website https://www.parkco.us/departments/clerk-and-recorder.
-Colorado voter registration can be completed online through the Colorado Secretary of State's website at https://www.sos.state.co.us/voter/pages/pub/olvr/findVoterReg.xhtml, and the deadline to register or update registration is 8 days before any election (previously 22 days but changed to 8 days in recent years for most registration methods); Colorado also offers same-day registration during the early voting period and on Election Day at voter service and polling centers.
+Colorado voter registration is available online through the Colorado Secretary of State's website at https://www.sos.state.co.us/voter/pages/pub/olvr/findVoterReg.xhtml, with a registration deadline of 8 days before any election; the state also offers same-day registration during early voting and on Election Day at voter service and polling centers.
 Acceptable voter ID includes a Colorado driver's license, identification card, passport, employee ID, or utility bill showing name and address.
-Since Hartsel is unincorporated without municipal government, there are no city council or mayoral elections; residents vote in county, state, and federal contests.
-Park County voters elect three County Commissioners (staggered terms), Sheriff, Clerk and Recorder, Treasurer, Assessor, Coroner, and Surveyor in county-level elections, along with state legislative representatives (Colorado House and Senate districts), statewide offices, and federal offices.
-Hartsel voters can locate their assigned polling place or Voter Service and Polling Center (VSPC) by using the lookup tool on the Colorado Secretary of State website at https://www.sos.state.co.us/voter/pages/pub/olvr/findVoterReg.xhtml or by contacting the Park County Clerk.
-Colorado is a universal mail ballot state, meaning all active registered voters automatically receive a mail ballot for every election; ballots are mailed approximately 22 days before Election Day and can be returned by mail (must be postmarked by Election Day), deposited in 24-hour drop boxes located throughout the county, or voters can vote in person at VSPCs during early voting or on Election Day.
-Park County typically operates voter service centers in Fairplay and possibly other locations during the early voting period (beginning 15 days before Election Day) where voters can register, receive replacement ballots, vote in person, or get assistance.
-Public election records available under Colorado law include voter registration lists (excluding certain confidential information for protected voters), campaign finance reports filed with the Secretary of State or county clerk for local candidates and ballot committees, candidate filings and petitions, and precinct-level election results.
-In the November 2024 general election, Park County reported voter turnout of approximately 75-80% of active registered voters, consistent with Colorado's high participation rates in presidential elections.
-For the November 3, 2026 general election, Hartsel and Park County voters will decide races including the Colorado Governor's office (2026 is a gubernatorial election year), U.S. Senate (pending which Colorado Senate seat is up in 2026), U.S. House of Representatives for Colorado's 2nd Congressional District (which includes Park County), Colorado state legislature seats, all Park County elected offices including County Commissioners and other constitutional officers depending on term schedules, and any state or local ballot measures.
+Because Hartsel is unincorporated and lacks municipal government, there are no city council or mayoral elections here.
+Instead, residents vote in county, state, and federal contests.
+At the Park County level, voters elect three County Commissioners serving staggered terms, plus the Sheriff, Clerk and Recorder, Treasurer, Assessor, Coroner, and Surveyor.
+They also choose state legislative representatives for Colorado House and Senate districts, statewide offices, and federal positions.
+Voters can locate their assigned polling place or Voter Service and Polling Center (VSPC) using the lookup tool at https://www.sos.state.co.us/voter/pages/pub/olvr/findVoterReg.xhtml or by contacting the Park County Clerk.
+Colorado operates as a universal mail ballot state, automatically sending all active registered voters a mail ballot for every election.
+Ballots go out approximately 22 days before Election Day and can be returned by mail (postmarked by Election Day), dropped in 24-hour drop boxes throughout Park County, or voters can cast ballots in person at VSPCs during early voting or on Election Day.
+Park County typically operates voter service centers in Fairplay and possibly other locations during the early voting period, which begins 15 days before Election Day, where voters can register, obtain replacement ballots, vote in person, or receive assistance.
+Public election records available under Colorado law include voter registration lists (excluding confidential information for protected voters), campaign finance reports filed with the Secretary of State or county clerk for local candidates and ballot committees, candidate filings and petitions, and precinct-level election results.
 Candidates and campaign finance information can be researched through the Colorado Secretary of State's TRACER database at https://tracer.sos.colorado.gov/PublicSite/Homepage.aspx.

 Frequently Asked Questions